Real risk only. No noise

 Alerts triaged.
 Only real matches reach your analyst

-For every PEP, sanctions, and AMS alert, AI assesses match confidence and separates likely hits from false positives, so analysts confirm, dismiss, or escalate instead of investigate from scratch.
+For every PEP, sanctions, and adverse media alert, AI assesses match confidence and separates confirmed hits from false positives.
+Analysts confirm, dismiss, or escalate, they don't investigate from scratch.

 Your screening policy applied automatically

 Define how PEP, sanctions, and adverse media matches should be treated.
-Set risk weights, escalation rules, and review thresholds once.
-The same policy is applied consistently across every entity and every alert.
+Set risk weights, escalation rules, and review thresholds once, then the same policy applies consistently across every entity and every alert, without anyone needing to enforce it.

 Re-screening runs without anyone starting it